LungisaNduna/CatchUpwithLungisa/ReadMe.md

 Okay lets start coding.
 If I randomly stop coding I might just have lost myself in the music playing, I'll try edit those out.
+This will be the worst readme file ever.

+Sorry Using windows to capture screenshots on the other side

+Lack of planning just hit me.
+I need to think about the navigation items I want.
+Which means I need to consider the things I want to place in the site.

+    1. Career and Vocation.
+    2. Family and Friends (going to have to throw my sister under the bus here and talk about her life.
+Mine is not that interesting)
+    3.  a personal thank you based on who they are.

+I think I can get all of that done.
+I need need to go find some icons to use. this man in the video swears by font awesome.
+I'm going to stop the recording here and come back when I do

+Found a few Icons I liked. lets see them in action.
+Sorry it's been a while since last I looked at this project.
+Time to move forward.

+Had to do some searching to find the paths.
+I don't know what the prescribed method is but this is how I did it
+    1.  find the icon you are looking for
+    2.  inspect the icon by right clicking on it and selecting inspect
+    3.  the svg tag should show and you can copy the d value which is a long string

+Also I copied the code from the repo that Fireship has and pasted that in.

+Okay it's looking good so far.
+Back to the tutorial video to see the next steps First lets commit and push these changes.
+Such bad habits